apache/mynewt-site/docs/os/tutorials/olimex.md

 Create two targets for the Olimex board - one for the bootloader and one for the Blinky application.

-Run the following `newt target` commands to create a bootloader target.
-We name the target `boot_olimex`:
+Run the following `newt target` commands, from your project directory,  to create a bootloader target.
+We name the target `boot_olimex`.

 ```no-highlight
 $ newt target create boot_olimex